Does TLS Email Encryption Meet Compliance Requirements?

 5. The recipient can reply securely back to the sender.

 Secure Portal Pickup allows users to send secure messages to any recipient.
-It is very secure but requiring users to login to another website to read their messages means that a large portion of recipients just won’t bother to read them.
+It is very secure but requires users to log in to another website to read their messages.
+Adding an extra step for security does sacrifice some usability.
+By requiring a login to read the message, important messages may go missed or unread by users who do not have the time or desire to log in to the portal.

 PGP and S/MIME

-When comparing to TLS and Secure Portal Pickup, PGP and S/MIME are two technologies that perform the same kind of encryption but through slightly different methods.
+PGP and S/MIME are encryption technologies that perform the same kind of encryption but through slightly different methods.
 In both cases, the message body and attachments are encrypted inside of the message itself.
-This protects the data in transmission and at rest.
+The data is protected in transmission and at rest.

-However, PGP and S/MIME are difficult to use.
-The sender and recipient must be able to communicate their keys to each other before sending secure emails.
-This is not an issue if everyone involved uses the same secure email provider or understands email technology.
-PGP and S/MIME are impractical for communicating securely with external recipients who are not tech-savvy.
+The downside of PGP and S/MIME technology is that they are challenging to use.
+The sender and recipient must communicate their keys to each other before sending secure emails.
+Like Secure Portal Pick Up, adding an extra step slows down secure email communication.
+It is not too tricky if everyone involved uses the same secure email provider and understands email technology.
+However, this barrier makes PGP and S/MIME impractical for communicating with external recipients who are not tech-savvy.
+Exchanging encryption keys is not easy at scale, meaning these methods are better utilized for secure internal communications or with people you frequently correspond with.

 Does TLS Email Encryption Meet Compliance Requirements?

-Since TLS is widely supported and easy to use, many organizations would like to encrypt emails this way.
-However, since TLS emails are visible as plaintext at rest, TLS may not be sufficient to meet compliance requirements.
+Since TLS is widely supported and easy to use, many organizations want to encrypt emails this way.
+However, since TLS emails are visible as plaintext at rest, TLS email encryption may not be sufficient to meet compliance requirements.
 Organizations should review their legal obligations to determine if they need to encrypt messages at rest.
-If so, Secure Portal Pickup or another form of encryption should be used to ensure sensitive data is secured.
+If so, Secure Portal Pickup or another form of encryption can be used to ensure sensitive data is secured.

 HIPAA: Health Insurance Portability and Accountability Act

-HIPAA strictly requires that all Electronic Protected Health Information (ePHI) must be encrypted during transport.
+HIPAA requires that all electronic protected health information (ePHI) be encrypted during transport.
 The law says that ePHI can be encrypted by:

 They go on to state what valid encryption processes for HIPAA compliance are: